 S.T.R.O.N.G.
 Peace Rallies and Marches, in addition to STRONG Talks, was how S.T.R.O.N.G.
 Youth initially got started back in 2000.
 Hundreds, even thousands, of community members and activities would come out to create awareness to the youth, gang and gun violence that plagues communities of color throughout Long Island and served as calls to action for all.
 Peace marches and rallies have been held on Nassau Road between Freeport and Hempstead, Zion Cathedral in Freeport and Kennedy Park in Hempstead.

-More recently, S.T.R.O.N.G. began hosting Victims Impact Panel (VIP) meetings.
+S.T.R.O.N.G. has also hosted Victims Impact Panel (VIP) meetings.
 VIP meetings are interactive and in depth exploratory conversations about the impact of violence on our communities that include victims and offenders, youth, families, school administration, and community stakeholders.
 The goal of VIP meetings is to share thoughts and experiences and develop solutions on how we can work together to build safer communities and stop the cycle of violence.